Summary

 Miner's Right issued at Jamieson, Victoria, to Mrs Mary Fry of Ten Mile under the provisions of the Mines Act 1890, no.1120, and the Mines Act 1897, No.1514, for the period 13 December 1898 to 12 December 1899.
 The fee paid being 2 shillings 6 pence.
 Book No.63, No. 58, Beechworth District.
 Signed by W. Norris, Recr Revenue.

 Miners' Rights were introduced under the 1855 Goldfields Act, replacing the Gold Licence that provoked the Eureka uprising in 1854.
 The Act made a Miner's Right the necessary evidence for the occupation of a mining claim, and from 1857 also gave the holder the right to select a quarter acre of crown land on the goldfields for a residence - a vitally important aspect in the development of Victoria's gold-mining towns.
 By the end of 1855, 50,000 Miner's Rights had been issued.
 A fourth Goldfields Act in 1858, gave increased privileges to holders of Miner's Rights including the right to operate a business on crown land (such as a shop or hotel), the right to fell timber on claims and the right to build races and dams on crown lands for mining purposes.
-Under the Mining Statute of 1865 women not directly engaged in goldmining were permitted to take out a Miner's Right in order to build a residence or business premises on crown lands in the goldfields.
+Under the Mining Statute of 1865 women not directly engaged in goldmining were permitted to take out a Miner's Right in order to build (or own) a residence or business premises on crown lands in the goldfields.

 There is no direct information about the Mary Fry that this Miner's Right was issued to and she is not a person directly connected with the donor's family.
 There is good circumstantial evidence, however, that she was possibly born in Melbourne, in 1857, under the maiden name of Mary Ann Thompson.
 In 1876 Mary Ann married 24-year-old George Fry at Yea, and over the following 24 years they had twelve children together: James Henry William (born 1877), Ann Jane (born 1878), Ralph Edward (born 1880), Isabella Emma (born 1882), Albert Henry (born 1884), Robert Moredow (born 1890), Maud Mary (born 1891), an unnamed girl (born 1892, died 1 day old), Alice Lousia (born 1893), Fredrick Samuel (born 1895), Edith Frances (born 1897) and Amy Flor (born 1900, died 1902).
 The family appears to have lived throughout the 1870s and 1880s at Darlingford, a small mining settlement at the junction of the Goulburn and Big Rivers (now inundated under the waters of Lake Eildon).
 Later they appear to have moved upstream to Jamieson and then Ten Mile, although several of the later births were recorded at Mansfield, possibly after Mary Ann travelled there for medical treatment during her confinement.
 Mary Ann Fry died at Mansfield in 1901, at the age of just 43.
 Her husband died in 1904.
 Given that her husband was still alive at the time, it is unclear why Mary applied for a Miner's Right herself in 1898.